K-PaaS/application-platform-guide-eng/install/service/source_control.md

 ### <div id="3.1"/> 3.1.
 Service Broker Registration

 Once the service is installed, a configuration management service broker must be registered to use the service on the PaaS-TA portal.
-When registering a service broker, you must be logged in as a user with permission to register a service broker on an open cloud platform.
+When registering a service broker, you must be logged in as a user with authority to register a service broker on an open cloud platform.

 - Check the list of service brokers
 > $ cf service-brokers